Menas of Egypt: Origin of his name

 Menas was his original name, according to the story his mother called him "Mēna" because she heard a voice saying amēn.
 Minas (Μηνᾶς) is how he is known in Greek and Armenian, while in Coptic he is known as "Mīna" (مينا).
+The name also refers to an ancient Egyptian name of a King Menes.

 Life and martyrdom

 There are many sources written in different languages (Koine Greek, Coptic, Old Nubian, Ge'ez, Latin, Syriac, Armenian) relating to Menas.

 Menas was born in Egypt in 285 in the city of Nikiou, which lay in the vicinity of Memphis.
 His parents were ascetic Christians but did not have any children for a long time.
 His father's name was Eudoxios and his mother's name was Euphemia.
 On the feast of the Virgin Mary, mother of Jesus, Euphemia was praying with tears before an icon of the Virgin for God to give her a son.
 A sound came from the icon saying "Amen".
 A few months later, Euphemia gave birth to a boy and named him Menas.

-Eudoxios, a ruler of one of the administrative divisions of Egypt, died when Menas was fourteen years old.
+His father Eudoxios, who ruled one of the administrative divisions of Egypt, died when Menas was fourteen years old.
 At the age of fifteen Menas joined the Roman army and was given a high rank due to his father's reputation.
-Most sources state that he served in Cotyaeus in Phrygia, although some say his appointment was in Algeria.
-Three years later he left the army, longing to devote his whole life to Christ, and headed towards the desert to live a different kind of life.
+Most sources state that he served in Cotyaeum in Phrygia, although some say his appointment was in Algeria.
+Three years later he left the army, in order to devote his whole life to Christ, and headed towards the desert to live a different kind of life.

-After spending five years as a hermit, Menas saw in a revelation the angels crowning the martyrs with glorious crowns, and longed to join those martyrs.
-While he was thinking about it, he heard a voice saying: "Blessed are you Menas because you have been called to the pious life from your childhood.
+After spending five years as a hermit, Menas had a revelation of angels crowning martyrs in glory, and longed to join them.
+While he was thinking about it, he heard a voice saying: "Blessed are you, Menas, because you have been called to the pious life from your childhood.
 You shall be granted three immortal crowns: one for your celibacy, another for your asceticism, and a third for your martyrdom."
-Menas subsequently hurried to the ruler, declaring his Christian faith.
+Menas then hurried to the ruler, declaring his Christian faith.